 Banbury Star CC organises club rides each weekend which are open to members and also invited guests who have a view to joining the club.
-Non-members are allowed to take part in two club rides before joining the club and must declare their presence to the ride leader and also provide an emergency contact name and phone number.
+Non-members are allowed to take part in two club rides before joining the club and must register in the same way as members.
+Lapsed Members are not eligible for tasters rides.

 In addition to weekend rides, one-off events may also be organised and will appear on the club’s ride calendar published on the website, e.g. on Bank Holidays, Reliability Rides etc and these rules and protocols are also applicable.
 For brevity in defining the rules, the term “event” is also a “ride”.

 Rides may be cancelled at late notice due to adverse weather or non-availability of a ride leader.
 Members are advised to check the website and Facebook on the morning of a ride to check for any last-minute changes and possibly avoid a wasted journey.